ruth-mapr/drill/_docs/query/001-get-started.md

         0: jdbc:drill:zk=local> !quit

-In some cases, this command does not stop Drill.
-For example, if the IP address of the host changes during a Drill session, the `!quit` command fails.
+In some cases, such as stopping while a query is in progress, this command does not stop Drill.
 You need to kill the Drill process.
 For example, on Mac OS X and Linux, follow these steps:

-  1. Issue a CTRL Z to exit SQLLine.
+  1. Issue a CTRL C to stop the query, and then a CTRL Z to exit SQLLine.
   2. Search for the Drill process ID.

         $ ps auwx | grep drill